Search This Blog

 The Caresses

-'Nothing at all violent, this time...'
 Overall, in spite of Elizabeth's reference to caresses, in line with Ross's guilty conscience of his 'misdeeds' to her, the general impression given by Elizabeth of her general experience with Ross, was abusive.
 This was charged by anger and hate in the moment as covered in the post 'Ross Poldark's Fall from Grace' which explores Ross's emotions which led him to commit this rape.
-So understandably when Elizabeth tried to flee Ross in the Graveyard and he caught her arm, she called for him to let her go and as if suggesting he had been, she said "Or are you still so much the brute and the bully?"
-Also her comment to him that "If your purpose in what you did was destruction, then you altogether succeeded.", maintains the idea that this was a night where as is the unromantic nature of rape, Ross impose his control and violence rather than tender loving and consideration.
-In accordance with Elizabeth's reflection Ross's too were consistently unromantic.
-In the penultimate book of the saga he thought of '...the few minutes of anger and lust and overpowering frustration from which Valentine could have been born.'
+So, understandably when Elizabeth tried to flee Ross in the Graveyard and he caught her arm, she called for him to let her go and as if suggesting he had been that night, she said "Or are you still so much the brute and the bully?"
+Also her comment to him that "If your purpose in what you did was destruction, then you altogether succeeded.", maintains the idea that this was a night where as is the unromantic nature of rape, Ross imposed his control and violence rather than tender loving and consideration.
+It is significant that despite reference to Ross's caresses to her, Elizabeth seemed to think Ross's behaviour was motivated by destruction rather than love.
+However Ross acted that night, with Elizabeth's name calling of him as a 'bully', this again speaks to a scenario of non-consensual sex where Ross acted the bully and was forceful.
+In accordance with Elizabeth's reflections, Ross's too were consistently unromantic in the immediate aftermath and long into the saga years later.
+In the penultimate book Ross thought of '...the few minutes of anger and lust and overpowering frustration from which Valentine could have been born.'
 'The Twisted Sword' (Internal book 3 chapter 8 part 5)

 (Part 4) Finally!!
 Winston Graham Confirms A Case Of Rape